Network packet: Contents

 Error detection and correction is performed at various layers in the protocol stack.
 Network packets may contain a checksum, parity bits or cyclic redundancy checks to detect errors that occur during transmission.

 At the transmitter, the calculation is performed before the packet is sent.
-When received at the destination, the checksum is recalculated, and compared with the one in the packet.
+When received at the destination, the checksum is recalculated and compared with the one in the packet.
 If discrepancies are found, the packet may be corrected or discarded.
 Any packet loss due to these discards is dealt with by the network protocol.

-In some cases, modifications of the network packet may be necessary while routing, in which cases checksums are recalculated.
+In some cases, modifications of the network packet may be necessary while routing, in which case checksums are recalculated.